cosmic-api/teleport/python/docs/source/index.rst

 implementation is allowed to extend it with new instances, inventing new concrete types, new generic types or other higher-level constructs.

-This implementation provides the following conveniences for defining concrete and generic types.
-Firstly, in order to keep the global namespace clean, make your own personal instance of the :func:`t` function:
+This implementation provides a convenient interface for extending Teleport with new concrete and generic types.
+You can see how it works by reading through the following recipes, but first, in order to keep the global namespace clean, make your own personal instance of the :func:`t` function:

 .. code-block:: python